 The EOR team conducted a Failure Mode and Effects Analysis (FMEA) for the JEB TMF (WSP Canada Inc. 2023).
 The FMEA provides an insight into priority areas to be addressed in the construction planning and operations monitoring.
 The following sections provide discussion of key themes in the Potential Failure Modes (PFMs), mitigation measures and how these could potentially be incorporated into the construction planning and operations.
+The PFM's serve as the risk register for the JEB TMF with the last update in July 2024.
 A summary of PFM categories are shown in Table 5.1.